Natural Enemies of Pests

 • The availability of flowering plants that provide these supplementary foods can increase the beneficial activity for natural enemies.
 See factsheet for a list of plants that are known to have high visitation by beneficial natural enemies.

 Many insects, such as lady beetles, green lacewings, and parasitic wasps, feed on pollen and nectar or honeydew, which allows them to survive longer and produce more progeny.
-These alternative resources are important in maintaining diverse populations of natural enemies when prey is scarce.
+These alternative resources are important in maintaining different populations of natural enemies when prey is scarce.
 The availability of flowering plants that provide these supplementary foods can increase the beneficial activity of natural enemies.

-CSU Extension Fact Sheet
+CSU Extension Fact Sheets